The risk of fully living

 Lisa

-Human Stuff from Lisa Olivera is generously kept going by readers.
-To receive new posts and support my work, consider becoming a subscriber.
-So glad you’re here.
+Human Stuff is a reader-supported publication.
+To receive new letters and support my work, consider becoming a subscriber.

 Human Stuff from Lisa Olivera